phil-opp/blog_os/blog/post/11-returning-from-exceptions.md

 (gdb) continue
 Continuing.

-Breakpoint 1, blog_os::interrupts::{{impl}}::fmt (self=0x11ee68,
+Breakpoint 1, blog_os::rust_main (multiboot_information_address=1539136)
-                                                  __arg_0=0x11eab8)
-    at /home/.../blog_os/src/lib.rs:58
+    at /home/.../blog_os/src/lib.rs:61
-64	    println!("It did not crash!");
+61	    println!("It did not crash!");

 ```
 It worked!
 So our kernel successfully returned from the `int3` instruction, which means that the `iretq` itself works.

 However, when we `continue` the execution again, we get the page fault.
 So the exception occurs somewhere in the `println` logic.
 This means that it occurs in code generated by the compiler (and not e.g. in inline assembly).
 But the compiler should never access `0x0`, so how is this happening?

-The answer is that we've violated some compiler invariants in our exception handlers.
-Thus, the code that works fine without intermediate exceptions, starts to violate memory safety when it's executed after a breakpoint exception.
-The reason is that our exception handler assumes the wrong calling convention.
+The answer is that we've used the wrong _calling convention_ for our exception handlers.
+Thus, we violate some compiler invariants so that the code that works fine without intermediate exceptions starts to violate memory safety when it's executed after a breakpoint exception.

 ## Calling Conventions
 Exceptions are quite similar to function calls: The CPU jumps to the first instruction of the (handler) function and executes the function.
 Afterwards, if the function is not diverging, the CPU jumps to the return address and continues the execution of the parent function.

 However, there is a major difference between exceptions and function calls: A function call is invoked voluntary by a compiler inserted `call` instruction, while an exception might occur at _any_ instruction.
 In order to understand the consequences of this difference, we need to examine function calls in more detail.

 [Calling conventions] specify the details of a function call.
 For example, they specify where function parameters are placed (e.g. in registers or on the stack) and how results are returned.
-On x86_64 Linux, the following rules apply (specified in the [System V ABI]):
+On x86_64 Linux, the following rules apply for C functions (specified in the [System V ABI]):

 [Calling conventions]: https://en.wikipedia.org/wiki/Calling_convention
 [System V ABI]: http://refspecs.linuxbase.org/elf/x86-64-abi-0.99.pdf